com-480-data-visualization/data-visualization-project-2021-thelogisticsscoobyganggotridofswagl33d/README.md

 **80% of the final grade**

 ### Data
+The dataset that we used consisting of chess games is in the file `games.csv`.

-The dataset and the processed data that we use in our visualizations can be found in the folder `data`.
+The processed data that we use in our visualizations can be found in the folder `data`.

 The notebook `Preprocessing.ipynb` contains the code we use to transform the data.

 ### Website